yzzheng/datasciencecoursera/ReadMe.md

 * a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called "CodeBook.md",
 * a ReadMe.md explains how all of the scripts work and how they are connected.

-###How to run the R script "run_analysis.R",
+####How to run the R script "run_analysis.R",
 ========================================

-1), Put the "run_analysis.R" file in the dataset folder/directory called "UCI_HAR_Dataset";
+* Put the "run_analysis.R" file in the dataset folder/directory called "UCI_HAR_Dataset";
-2), type command: source "run_analysis.R".
+* Type command: source "run_analysis.R".

-###This R script works as follows:
+####This R script works as follows:
 ==============================

-1), Read in the "feature.txt" in the "UCI HAR Dataset" folder/directory as the variable/column names;
+* Read in the "feature.txt" in the "UCI HAR Dataset" folder/directory as the variable/column names;
-2), Read in the "y_train.txt" "subject_train.txt" files in the train directory/folder; "y_test.txt" "subject_test.txt" files in the test/directory files as the observation labels for the dataset: subjects 1-30 and activity 1-6 numbers corresponding to each activity described in "activity_labels.txt";
+* Read in the "y_train.txt" "subject_train.txt" files in the train directory/folder; "y_test.txt" "subject_test.txt" files in the test/directory files as the observation labels for the dataset: subjects 1-30 and activity 1-6 numbers corresponding to each activity described in "activity_labels.txt";
-3), Read in the "X_train.txt" from train folder/directory and "X_test.txt" datasets from test folder/directory;
+* Read in the "X_train.txt" from train folder/directory and "X_test.txt" datasets from test folder/directory;
-4), Label the train and test data sets with descriptive variable(column)names;
+* Label the train and test data sets with descriptive variable(column)names;
-5), Column bind the subject and activity observation labels to the train and test datasets 6), Change the activity numbers to descriptive activity names in the data set;
+* Column bind the subject and activity observation labels to the train and test datasets
+* Change the activity numbers to descriptive activity names in the data set;
-7), Extracts only the measurements on the mean and standard deviation for each measurement.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
-8), Merges the training and the test sets to create one data set; 9), Creates a second, independent tidy data set called "dataMean.txt" with the average of each variable for each activity and subject.
+* Merges the training and the test sets to create one data set;
+* Creates a second, independent tidy data set called "dataMean.txt" with the average of each variable for each activity and subject.

-###The dataset folder/directory "UCI_HAR_Dataset" includes the following files:
+####The dataset folder/directory "UCI_HAR_Dataset" includes the following files:
 ============================================================================

 - 'README.txt'